Wednesday, August 15th, 2007 http://adamkhan.net/rambles/a-ride-to-gatwick-airport

-This weekend we lifted up our eyes, Klement and I, and rode our bikes the 46km from Brighton to Gatwick Airport.
+e lifted up our eyes this weekend, Klement and I, and rode our bikes the 46km from Brighton to Gatwick Airport.
 Took three hours.
 It was great indeed to careen down damp paths feted by British flora, so familar and so distant.
 There are a lot of ferns around these parts.
 The closest thing to ferns in Israel is willows, their leaves also flat, but ferns are straighter, flatter, sharper.

 It was a low cloudy day and gradually we saw signs of the airport.
 A BAA (British Airports Authority) office campus on the south side of Crawley.
 Then a Virgin Atlantic building, and down that street, glimpses of aircraft tails.
 We found a road where a handful of anoraks and a threesome of teens stood around enjoying the aircraft land and take off.
 The rhythm of it was so impressive: no sooner had one airplane taken off another huge lumbering machine jolted into existence slightly behind and above us.
 Nothing and everything, thrilling and boring both.